 The outcome is for the individual to develop the capacity to continue to work towards an improved quality of life with the support of an appropriate level of care.

 (1) " Mental health day treatment program day" means the total amount of hours an individual receives mental health day treatment service during a twenty-four hour calendar day.

-(C) Partial hospitalization must be an intense treatment service that consists of high levels of face-to-face mental health interventions that address the individualized mental health needs of the individual as identified in his/her ISP.
+(C) Mental health day treatment must be an intense treatment service that consists of high levels of face-to-face mental health interventions that address the individualized mental health needs of the individual as identified in their individualized treatment plan (ITP).

 (D) The minimum program length of this service shall be in accordance with the appropriate behavioral health standards of the agency's national accrediting body(ies).
 Such accrediting bodies are identified in rule 5122-25-02 of the Administrative Code.

-(E) For purposes of this rule, a partial hospitalization program day shall consist of a minimum of two hours and up to a maximum of seven hours of scheduled intensive activities that may include, but are not limited to, the following:
+(E) For purposes of this rule, a mental health day treatment program day shall consist of a minimum of two hours and up to a maximum of seven hours of scheduled intensive activities that may include, but are not limited to, the following: